-A high-level network diagram of the network is maintained and reviewed on a yearly basis.
-The network diagram provides a high-level overview of the cardholder data environment (CDE), which at a minimum shows the connections in and out of the CDE.
-Critical system components within the CDE, such as POS devices, databases, web servers, etc., and any other necessary payment components, as applicable should also be illustrated.
+A high-level network diagram of the network is maintained and reviewed yearly.
+The network diagram provides a high-level overview of the cardholder data environment (CDE), which at a minimum, shows the connections in and out of the CDE.
+Critical system components within the CDE, such as POS devices, databases, web servers, etc., and any other necessary payment components, as applicable, should also be illustrated.

-In addition, ASV should be performed and completed by a PCI SSC Approved Scanning Vendor, where applicable.
+In addition, a PCI SSC Approved Scanning Vendor (ASV) should perform and complete, where applicable.
 Evidence of these scans should be maintained for a period of 18 months.